longturn/freeciv21/docs/Modding/Tilesets/graphics.rst

 ************************

 Creating a Freeciv21 Tileset requires a mix of editing plain text :file:`spec` files as well as creating graphics files saved in the :file:`.png` image format.
 When complete, a Tileset editor will have created the canvas that Freeciv21 players play upon.
-Next to :doc:`../Rulesets/index`, creating Tilesets is one of the most important aspects of a Freeciv21 game.
+Next to Rulesets, creating Tilesets is one of the most important aspects of a Freeciv21 game.

 Using Graphics
 ---------------